-Exercise tolerance test
+Exercise stress test

-An exercise tolerance test is also known as a stress test.
-It involves walking, and then running on a treadmill (similar to the ones you find in a gym).
+This involves walking, and then running on a treadmill (similar to the ones you find in a gym).
+Please wear suitable footwear, such as trainers.
 While you exercise, we record your heart rate, electrical activity in the heart and blood pressure.
 The test tells us how your heart responds during and after exercise.
 If you have any concerns about the exercise test, please let us know.
-You will be supervised during the exercise test by a cardiac physiologist.
-The test can take up to an hour.
+You will be supervised during the exercise test by a cardiac technician.